801-792-6479

-Radon Gas is an odorless, tasteless and natural occurring gas emitted by the soil during the natural breakdown of uranium in soil, rocks, and water.
+Radon Gas is an odorless, tasteless and natural occurring gas emitted by the soil during the natural breakdown of uranium, thorium, or radium, which are radioactive metals in soil, rocks, and water.
 The EPA has warned that radon gas is a carcinogen and is the second leading cause of lung cancer in the United States today – only behind smoking.
 Scientific studies of radon exposure indicate that children and smokers may be more sensitive to radon.
 Radon Gas enters into the home through the water supply, windows and doors, cracks and holes in foundation and concrete floors.

 Testing is the only way to know the radon level of a home.
 It typically takes years of exposure before any problems surface.
 One in 3 homes in the state of Utah test above the EPA action guideline limit.
 Most short-term radon tests are completed in 48–96 hours using a radon monitor placed in the home for 48 hours continually.